 Purchasing a fireplace and having it installed can be stressful - but it doesn't have to be that way.
-Above all, you’ll need to make sure your installation is safe and effective.
-While you want to ensure that the process is as smooth as possible, it’s important to be aware of common mistakes that can derail that process.
+Above all, you will need to make sure your installation is safe and effective.
+While you will want to ensure that the process is as smooth as possible, it is important to be aware of the common mistakes that can derail the process.
 Below are the five areas with the most common mistakes made during the process of finding, purchasing, and installing a new fireplace.

-There is a national code that’s used as a baseline for the installation and use of fireplaces, heaters, and other hearth products, and a hierarchy of guidelines for these units.
-Above national code is the product manual as provided by the manufacturer of your unit, and above all else is your local code enforcement.
+There is a National Code that is used as a baseline for the installation of fireplaces, heaters, and other hearth products, and a hierarchy of guidelines for these units.
+Above that national code compliance, you should comply with the manufacturer's product manual, and above the product manual, you should comply with local code enforcement.

 Things that code enforcement authorities may have strict guidelines on are clearances to combustibles, in addition to the clearances required by the manufacturer, the ability to install a vent-free appliance in your home, the construction of a chimney, or any other safety feature they deem necessary.